Amazingren/CIT/README.md

 - Step2: Run ```python metrics/getIS.py```

 ## Inference
-The pre-trained models are directly provided in this project (./checkpoints).
-Just run the same step as Evaluation to test/inference our model.
+The pre-trained models are provided [here](xxx).
+Download the pre-trained models and put them in this project (./checkpoints) Then just run the same step as Evaluation to test/inference our model.

 ## Acknowledgements
 This source code is inspired by [CP-VTON](https://github.com/sergeywong/cp-vton), [CP-VTON+](https://github.com/minar09/cp-vton-plus).
 We are extremely grateful for their public implementation.